Carter-75/Macro/README.md

 ## Alarm Reminder (Optional)

 - Enable with `-a <minutes>` to play a **1-second, normal-volume beep** on your chosen cadence
+- Omit `-i` if you only need the alarm/reminder and do not want mouse automation
 - The reminder timer runs independently of mouse automation, so it will fire even while the script is replaying patterns or waiting for the next interval
 - User activity cannot postpone the beep schedule; it will trigger exactly on the cadence you specify
 - Set `-a 0` (or omit the flag) to disable the reminder entirely